 On cars, market infiltration will be driven totally by the type of fleet segment where electric vehicles already make sense based on the type and geographical requirement.
 The vehicles fleets will have to spend on their own charging network.
 As such this dependency on technology development and requirements will limit the market infiltration of electric vehicles to less than 10 percent of the total PV volumes even by the year 2025.

 The other important concern regarding electric vehicles is their range per charge.
 To offer a higher range the higher battery capacity in the vehicle is needed which will lead to an increase in the electric vehicle price which will be roughly proportionately to the battery capacity and this increases the price gap of the product.

-The consumer needs fast charging infrastructure in every 10 km distance.
+The consumer needs a fast-charging infrastructure every 10 km distance.
 This is one of the major issues to take off the electric car sales.
-Most of the stakeholder ask or think that it is the question of “egg” or “hen”.
-It cannot be considered as egg or hen.
+Most of the stakeholders ask or think that it is the question of “egg” or “hen”.
+It cannot be considered as an egg or hen.
 There must be charging infrastructure installed at a different location before selling the electric vehicle to meet the count.

 Around 70 to 80 percent of the cars are parked on the road.
 In this case, only charging points are not enough to meet the consumer requirement.
 The consumer will need a longer cable to charge the vehicle, which is not viable, even in case of the rainy season it would be difficult to charge the vehicle.
 This can be a drawback for the product sale.